The pH of Tap Water in Missouri, USA

 The pH of tap water in Missouri, USA, can vary significantly, with some areas like St. Louis reporting higher pH values that can impact both household and aquarium applications.
 By understanding the factors affecting the pH and utilizing home remedies or water filtration solutions, homeowners and aquarists can effectively manage the pH of their tap water and ensure it meets their specific needs.

-See also The pH of Tap Water in Singapore: Understanding the Alkalinity and Contaminants
+See also The pH of Sodium Sulfate in Water

 Reference: